sys27/xFunc/README.md

 xFunc
 =====

 xFunc is a simple and easy to use application that allows you to build mathematical and logical expressions.
 It's written on C#.
-The libraries include the code that converts strings to expressions (parser, lexer and etc.).
+The library includes well-documented code that allows developers to parse strings to expression tree, to analyze (derivate, simplify) expressions by using lexer, parser and etc. Also, developers can easily extend the library by own lexer, parser, analyzer, token, expression implementations.

 xFunc is a small-sized and portable application that you can use to create complex mathematical expressions which will be automatically computed.
 It can be used by teachers and students alike.